News of the Women's Caucus for Art New Hampshire Chapter

-The Lakes Region Group Monthly meeting will be on November 13th at 10am-12 at the Meredith Community Center, 1 Circle Dr, Meredith, NH.
-Going forward, we plan on meeting the second Saturday of each month at the community center.
-We welcome WCA members and non-members to attend our meeting and we do enjoy a good show and tell, techniques, art books and anything related to art that the group will enjoy!
+The Lakes Region Group monthly meeting will be on Saturday, February 12 at 10am-12 at the Meredith Community Center,1 Circle Dr, Meredith, NH.
+We meet the second Saturday of each month at the community center.
+We welcome WCA members and non-members to attend our meeting and we do enjoy a good show and tell, techniques, art books and anything related to art!
 If you would like to join or know of someone who might be interested please contact Anne McMillan at firstname.lastname@example.org for more information.

-Our next meeting will be on December 11th at the Meredith Community Center.
+Our March meeting will be on March 12th at the Meredith Community Center at 10am.

 Artist's Meeting Point (AMP)